tevko/vets-website/content/pages/burials-and-memorials/honor/headstones-markers-medallions.md

 ### What do I need to know about burial in a private cemetery?
-You may have additional costs, restrictions on the type of headstone or marker you can use, and other requirements you should know about when preparing for burial in a private cemetery.
+You may have additional costs, restrictions on the type of headstone or marker you can use, and other requirements you should know about when preparing for burial in a private cemetery. <br>

 [Find out what to ask when planning a burial in a private cemetery](https://www.cem.va.gov/cem/burial_benefits/private_cemetery.asp).